diginsight/telemetry/HOWTO - Make your application flow observable.md

         var clientId = default(string);
 ```

-the __BeginMethodScope()__ extension method ensures that method name, class name and other useful information about the execution flow are gathered and used upon need.<br>
+__BeginMethodScope()__ extension method ensures that method name, class name and other useful information about the execution flow are gathered and used upon need.<br>
 <br>
-the above statement produces the following application log flow:<br>
+The above statement produces the following application log flow where `ctlMain_InitializedAsync` is made evident:<br>
 ![alt text](/images/v3/01.%20BeginMethodScope.jpg "Diginsight telemetry Method scope")

-similar code can be used to expose a named scope within an existing method:
+Similar code can be used to expose a __named scope__ within an existing method:
 ```c#
 private void SaveExecuted(object sender, ExecutedRoutedEventArgs e) {